thoughtspot/thoughtspot.github.io/_appliance/gcp/about-gcp.md

 permalink: /:collection/:path.html
 ---
-Google Cloud Platform (GCP) can provide memory and CPU for your ThoughtSpot instance, and is easily updated from development instances.
+Google Cloud Platform (GCP) can provide memory and CPU for your ThoughtSpot instance.

 Your database capacity will determine the number of instances you'll need and the instance network/storage requirements.
 In addition, you can go with multiple virtual machines (VMs) based on your dataset size.

+You will need to setup the appropriate Firewall Rules in your GCP environment for your ThoughtSpot deployment.
+See the [GCP Firewall Rules](https://cloud.google.com/vpc/docs/firewalls) article for configuration details.

-The security group setting of your ThoughtSpot instance on GCP is up to you.
-You can find more information about which ports to open in the [network ports reference]({{ site.baseurl }}/appliance/firewall-ports.html#).
+You can find more information about appropriate network policies for your ThoughtSpot deployment in the [network ports reference]({{ site.baseurl}}/appliance/firewall-ports.html#).

 ## A little about GCP